EMI Health is pleased to offer dental plans in Arizona’s Federal Health

 for reimbursement to EMI Health.
 EMI Health may, at its sole discretion, offset

 any future benefits against any overpayment.
-In order to avoid overpayments, it
+In order to avoid overpayments and retroactive denials, it

 is important for the Insured to take responsibility in paying premiums on time.